-- 2.2 The recommendations of the Chorley team review in respect of the Council's existing Sickness Absence Management Policy & Procedure (attached as Appendix 1) were as follows: - Review the current sickness absence policy to ensure that it provides an easily understandable and straightforward procedure for managing both short and long term sickness.
-The policy requires a clear explanation for the procedure at each stage. - Rename the existing policy to Attendance Management Policy to turn the focus on maintaining attendance rather than just sickness.
+- 2.2 The recommendations of the Chorley team review in respect of the Council's existing Sickness Absence Management Policy & Procedure (attached as Appendix 2) were as follows: - Review the current sickness absence policy to ensure that it provides an easily understandable and straightforward procedure for managing both short and long term sickness.
+The policy requires a clear explanation for the procedure at each stage.

-- Following the usual period of consultation and subsequent approval the new policy should be launched and implemented throughout the council through manager training and staff briefing sessions. - Appoint the HR service as overall lead for monitoring, managing and driving sickness absence management.
+- Rename the existing policy to Attendance Management Policy to turn the focus on maintaining attendance rather than just sickness. - Following the usual period of consultation and subsequent approval the new policy should be launched and implemented throughout the council through manager training and staff briefing sessions. - Appoint the HR service as overall lead for monitoring, managing and driving sickness absence management. - Review certain procedural and process aspects of the management of absence - 2.3 The draft revised Attendance Management Policy is attached as Appendix 3.